 What do you need?

 My first step in accepting an editing job is to determine exactly what you need.
 Are you seeking a quick proofread or an in-depth copy edit?
-Do you want your entire manuscript line edited?
 Do you want me to make formatting corrections as well, or is there some other extra service you’d like me to include?
 Which version of English is the manuscript written in: US, UK, CA, or AU?
 Do you have a specific style guide you would like me to follow?
 The Chicago Manual of Style is most commonly used for book manuscripts, so I use this as my default unless you request otherwise.

 It’s important to be on the same page during this step, so we don’t hit any bumps farther down the road.

 I have a standardized contract template, but we can both make suggestions and changes until we reach an agreement.
 Once we have the contract finalized, we sign it (digitally or physically; whichever you prefer).

 The standardized proofreading contract template can be found here.

 The standardized copy editing contract template can be found here.